getsentry/sentry-docs/src/collections/_documentation/guides/manage-event-stream/index.md

 ### > **What issues are consuming my quota?**

 - Navigate to the Discover view
-- From the top-level filter bar select `View All Projects` from the project drop-down and apply the desired date range
+- From the top-level filter bar, select `View All Projects` from the project drop-down and apply the desired date range
 - Build, Run, and Save the following query
 - Notice that you can open an issue details page by clicking on the `issue id` link